-Noise generated at the Hoag Hospital property shall be governed by the City of Newport Beach Noise Ordinance, except as noted below.
-Also refer to Exhibit 4, Loading Dock Noise Standards.
+Noise generated at the Hoag Hospital property shall be governed by the City of Newport Beach Noise Ordinance, except as noted below for the Loading Dock Area.
+Refer to Exhibit 5, Loading Dock Area Location, for the location.

-1. The applicable noise standard at the Hoag Hospital property line adjacent to the loading dock shall be as follows:
+1. The applicable noise standard at the Hoag Hospital property line adjacent to the Loading Dock Area shall be as follows:

 7 AM - 10 PM $\underline{10 \text{ PM} - 7 \text{ AM}}$

 Daytime Nighttime

-Leq (15 min) 70 dBA 58 dBA
+Leq (15 min) 65 dBA 55 dBA

-2. Within the loading dock area, delivery vehicles and the loading and unloading of delivery vehicles, shall be exempt from any applicable noise standards.
+2. Within the Loading Dock Area during daytime hours, vehicles shall be exempt from applicable noise standards as listed above.